The Cost of Caring Too Much

 Why is boundary setting so hard?

 If you’re an empath like me, you’ve more than likely been taken advantage of before, in one way or another.
 It could have been for your love, your care, your money, your reputation, your connections, or all of them.
-In all likelihood you’ve been (mostly) used in your personal relationships — that tends to be the most prevalent way.
+In all likelihood, you’ve been (mostly) used in your personal relationships — that tends to be the most prevalent way.
 That was certainly the case for me.

 As beautiful a quality as empathy is, it unfortunately often comes paired with a poor, or non-existent, ability to set boundaries.
 We’re always trying to help; to fix things; to make things better; to make things work — and almost always feel if things go wrong, it’s our fault.
-The consequences can be devastating, ranging from being unhappy to serious psychological and physical issues or even life threatening situations.
+The consequences can be devastating, ranging from being unhappy to serious psychological and physical issues or even life-threatening situations.

 This learned, albeit very unhealthy behaviour, most likely started in your childhood.
 When we are young, we need our parents or caretakers to love and care for us — our very survival practically depends on it.
 A baby or young child cannot feed, clothe, care, protect, or financially support itself, let alone navigate the world around it in an effective way.

-The tragic thing is, most people don’t get at least some of these basic needs met as a child.
+The tragic thing is, that most people don’t get at least some of these basic needs met as a child.
 And that leads to the adoption of certain beliefs and behaviours — as a survival mechanism.

 Whatever the situation — whether a lack of food, safety and security, love or care — we begin to believe that we are different from others, that we are not worthy, that we are not enough.
 And these beliefs result in corresponding behaviours — all forms of codependency.